I lost count of how many times alliances and betrayals got the best of me in the riveting tale of Doctor Prisoner.

 Brimming with mind games, viewers would love the convoluted attacks and countermeasures served by the cast of Doctor Prisoner.
 The numbers are not lying on the thrilling trajectory it has trudged on.

-Cleverly delving to reality versus perception, the surrounding message of seeking justice, albeit its flawed approach, is one of the reasons why the series gravitates.
+Cleverly delving into reality versus perception, the surrounding message of seeking justice, albeit its flawed approach, is one of the reasons why the series gravitates.
 Scoring another memorable character, Namgoong Min easily drew sympathy with his rendition of a doctor determined to defeat a dangerous man from a rich household.

 Doctor Prisoner Peak Points